-Specification bands (design limits) are given to identify acceptable starting points for the mix design, but they are NOT for production control or acceptance.
-Once the mix design is complete and approved for use by the Regional Materials Engineer, there is typically no need for the inspector to refer to this subsection unless the contractor makes a permissible self-directed target change.
-End-product specifications, such as 416-7.04, will have production control bands (upper and lower limits) that are based on the target values given in the particular mix design for each individual project.
+Specification bands are given to identify acceptable starting points for the mix design, they are NOT for production control.
+Once the mix design is complete and accepted there is no need for the inspector to refer to this subsection.
+End-product specifications, such as 406-7.04, will have production control bands (upper and lower limits) that are based on the target values given in the particular mix design for each individual project.
 Production control bands should not be confused with mix design specification bands.
-The production control bands are found in the acceptance subsection of the specifications.
+The production control bands are found in acceptance subsection of the specifications.